skratchdot/elasticsearch-tools/README.md

     -h, --help                           output usage information
     -v, --version                        output the version number
-    -u, --url <url>                      the elasticsearch url to connect to -f, --file <file>                    the file to write data to -m, --max <number>                   the maximum number of items to export. different than the scroll size --transformMeta <js>                 a javascript function that returns an object that is the transformed meta object
+    -u, --url <url>                      comma-separated elasticsearch urls to connect to -f, --file <file>                    the file to write data to -m, --max <number>                   the maximum number of items to export. different than the scroll size --transformMeta <js>                 a javascript function that returns an object that is the transformed meta object